-There are 9 different load group types in ConSteel: Persistent, Transient, Meteorological, Wind, Snow, Crane, Accidental, Accidental snow and Seismic.
+There are 9 different load group types in Consteel: Permanent, Variable, Meteorological, Wind, Snow, Crane, Accidental, Accidental snow, Fire, Seismic.

-By clicking on the NEW button the standard load-groups will appear.
-Selecting one of the standard load-group, a new load group is created.
+By clicking on the NEW button, the standard load-groups will appear.
+Selecting one of the names, a new load group is created.

 For each load group safety and combination factors must be given.
-The combination factors can be edited manually or can be selected on the Standard values of factors dialog.
+The combination factors can be edited manually or can be selected on the STANDARD VALUES of factors dialog.
 On the dialog typical cases can be selected which are provided by the EuroCode and the Spanish EAE standard.
 Factor values are dependent from the selected NA.

-ConSteel can add the structure's dead load to one of the load cases if necessary.
-In order to do so please select the appropriate load case at the bottom right corner of the dialogue.
+Consteel can add the structure's dead load to one of the load cases if necessary.
+To do so please select the appropriate load case at the bottom right corner of the dialogue.